Immanuel Evangelical Church History

 On July 25, 1934, the German Emmanuel Evangelical Church joined with the group called the Reformed Church of America to form the Emmanuel Evangelical and Reformed Church.
 In 1957, the Evangelical and Reformed Church and the Congregational Christian Churches merged, and the result was the establishment of the United Church of Christ.
 In 1960, at an official meeting of the Texas Synod, Immanuel officially became a member of the United Church of Christ and adopted its new name, Immanuel United Church of Christ.

-In the spring of 2016, Immanuel United Church of Christ decided to leave the UCC and become a part of the Evangelical Association (EA) and have since changed our name to ‘Immanuel Evangelical Church’.
+In the spring of 2016, our church decided to leave the UCC and become a part of the Evangelical Association of Reformed & Congregational Christian Churches (EA) and have since changed our name to ‘Immanuel Evangelical Church’.

 Image already added